arangodb/docs/3.6/programs-arangod-cluster.md

 <small>Introduced in: v3.4.8, v3.5.1</small>

-The minimum timeout for the internal synchronous replication mechanism between db servers.
+The minimum timeout in seconds for the internal synchronous replication mechanism between DBServers.
 If replication requests are slow, but the servers are otherwise healthy, timeouts can cause followers to be dropped unnecessarily, resulting in costly resync operations.
 Increasing this value may help avoid such resyncs.
 Conversely, decreasing it may cause more resyncs, while lowering the latency of individual write operations.
 Please change only with intent and great care.
-Default at `30.0`.
+Default at `30.0` seconds.

 Synchronous replication timeout scaling:

 `--cluster.synchronous-replication-timeout-factor <double>`

-Stretch or clinch timeouts for internal synchronous replication mechanism between db servers.
+Stretch or clinch timeouts for internal synchronous replication mechanism between DBServers.
 All such timeouts are affected by this change.
 Please change only with intent and great care.
 Default at `1.0`.

 System replication factor: